320+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 Questions

-- The six essential stars of Mates appeared in all 236 episodes.
+- The six important stars of Associates appeared in all 236 episodes.
 Who’s the following most common character to seem within the present?

-- By which 12 months did the unique UK model of The Workplace air?
+- Through which yr did the unique UK model of The Workplace air?

-- What was legendary comedy actor Oliver Hardy’s actual first title at beginning?
+- What was legendary comedy actor Oliver Hardy’s actual first title at delivery?

-- Title the 5 elements demanded by one among Basil Fawlty’s company to make the notorious Waldorf Salad.
+- Title the 5 components demanded by certainly one of Basil Fawlty’s visitors to make the notorious Waldorf Salad.

 - Full the title of the traditional British sitcom: Steptoe and [blank]